 At Nura, we have found that a multidisciplinary approach consistently yields the best results when it comes to treating chronic pain.
 One of the most important tools in the multi-faceted approach is physical therapy.

-- It strengthens muscles and joints to help you learn how to move and perform daily activities in ways that minimize your pain and don’t aggravate old injuries or put you at risk for new ones.
+- Strengthens muscles and joints so you can perform daily activities in ways that minimize your pain, don’t aggravate old injuries, or put you at risk for new ones.

-- It battles inflammation and addresses the mobility dysfunction that is at the core of much chronic pain.
+- Battles inflammation and addresses mobility issues that are at the core of much chronic pain.

-- Physical therapy can re-educate your central nervous system to make you less sensitive to pain signals.
+- Can make you less sensitive to pain signals.

 - acute and chronic pain rehabilitation

 - advanced manual therapy

 - aerobic exercise education

 - balance improvement

 - hypersensitive nervous system treatments